EdenKupe/anarchysf/pages/b/002500 Black Panther.md

 The film was reviewed in <em>Fifth Estate</em> in Summer  2018, by Matthew Lucas, who considers its place in the history of Hollywood's  "attempted recuperation of black-produced black images":

-When reduced, the film's embrace of an autocratic ruler  allied with the CIA willingly funneling resources to the West, does not depict a  new future for Majority World nations populated by people of color.
-It depicts  the one already created by imperialist intervention.
+"When reduced, the film's embrace of an autocratic ruler  allied with the CIA willingly funneling resources to the West, does not depict a  new future for Majority World nations populated by people of color.
+It depicts  the one already created by imperialist intervention."

 But he concludes that "<em>Black Panther</em> nevertheless  could expand avenues of portraying blackness on the big screen."